Making a Successful Investment in Workplace Wellness

 Begin with the Biometric Screening

-The effectiveness of your work wellness program should be examined quarterly.
+The effectiveness of your workplace wellness program should be examined quarterly.
 Don’t invest in something that may not deliver.
-Every company has a unique set of needs, but a comprehensive work wellness program that includes both screenings and an actionable plan is most likely to lower healthcare costs.
-In order for a comprehensive wellness program to work, you need access to quantifiable results.
+Every company has a unique set of needs, but a comprehensive workplace wellness program that includes both screenings and an actionable plan is most likely to lower healthcare costs.
+For a comprehensive wellness program to work, you need access to quantifiable results.
 When it comes to biometric screenings:

 - Understand what you’re screening for